-The City conducts construction and stormwater site inspections during the pre-construction and construction phases.
+The City conducts construction and stormwater site inspections during the pre-construction, active construction and final inspection at closeout of the

-- The City has implemented a permitting process with plan review, inspection and enforcement capability for both private and public projects.
-This program applies to all sites as determined by Section 3 of Appendix 1 of the Permit. - The City reviews stormwater site plans for proposed development activities. - The City inspects, prior to clearing and construction, all known development sites that have a high potential for sediment transport. - The City inspects all known permitted development sites during construction to verify proper installation and maintenance of required erosion and sediment controls.
+- site to ensure site is fully stabilized and all stormwater BMP's are operating/functional. - The City has implemented a permitting process with plan review, inspection and enforcement capability for both private and public projects.
+This program applies to all sites as determined by Section 3 of Appendix 1 of the Permit. - The City reviews stormwater site plans for proposed development activities. - The City inspects, prior to clearing and construction, all known development sites. - The City inspects all known permitted development sites during construction to verify proper installation and maintenance of required erosion and sediment controls.
 The City will enforce as necessary based on the inspection. - The City inspects all permitted development sites upon completion of construction and prior to final approval or occupancy to ensure proper installation of permanent stormwater controls such as stormwater facilities and structural BMPs.
 Also, the City will verify a maintenance plan is completed and responsibility for maintenance is assigned.
-Enforcements will be made, as necessary, based on the inspection. - The City must perform at least 80% of required inspections in order to achieve Permit compliance.
+Enforcements will be made, as necessary, based on the inspection. - City Staff schedules all inspections through the City's PermitTrax software and records of inspections are maintained in PermitTrax by inspectors.
+Routine inspections not set in PermitTrax, such as city-run construction projects, will be tracked separately on spreadsheets and/or daily logs by Public Works maintenance staff. - The City must perform at least 80% of required inspections in order to achieve Permit compliance.
 Staff schedules all inspections through the City's PermitTrax software and records of inspections are maintained in PermitTrax by inspectors.
-Routine inspections not set in PermitTrax will be tracked separately by Public Works maintenance staff. - Inspections of all permanent stormwater treatment and flow control BMPs/facilities and catch basins in new residential developments every six months until 90% of the lots are constructed (or when construction is stopped and the site fully stabilized) to identify maintenance needs and enforce compliance with maintenance standards as needed. - The City implements an enforcement strategy to respond to issues of noncompliance. - The City ensures that all staff responsible for implementing the program to control stormwater runoff from new development, redevelopment, and construction sites, including permitting, plan review, construction site inspections, and enforcement, are trained to conduct these activities. - The City has one Certified Erosion and Sediment Control Lead (CESCL). - The City has three Certified Erosion and Sediment Control Inspectors certified through the American Stormwater Institute. - The City has two Certified Stormwater Inspectors trained by the NPDES National Stormwater Center. - Links for DOE's "Notice of Intent for Construction Activity" and "Notice of Intent for Industrial Activity" are available to representatives of proposed new development and redevelopment on the City's website.
-Applicants are made aware during pre-application meetings. - In addition to the above requirements and with the TMDL for phosphorus on Lake Sawyer, City staff (and/or King County, and/or citizen volunteers) continues to take water quality samples at Lake Sawyer.
-The schedule for
+Routine inspections not set in PermitTrax, such as city run construction projects, will be tracked separately by Public Works maintenance staff. - Inspections of all permanent stormwater treatment and flow control BMPs/facilities and catch basins in new residential developments every six months until 90% of the lots are constructed (or when construction is stopped, and the site fully stabilized) to identify maintenance needs and enforce compliance with maintenance standards as needed. - The City implements an enforcement strategy to respond to issues of noncompliance. - The City ensures that all staff responsible for implementing the program to control stormwater runoff from new development, redevelopment, and construction sites, including permitting, plan review, construction site inspections, and enforcement, are trained to conduct these activities. - The City has seven Certified Erosion and Sediment Control Leads (CESCL). - The city has three Certified Erosion and Sediment Control Inspectors, certified through the American Stormwater Institute.
+The City has two Certified Stormwater Inspectors trained by the NPDES National Stormwater Center.

-- meeting goals in the TMDL called for testing that would end in 2014, but the City has continued with the testing. - The City used the 2005 SWMMWW and the Lake Sawyer TMDL in the Development Agreement for the major Master Planned Developments (MPDs) in Black Diamond.
+- Links for DOE's "Notice of Intent for Construction Activity" and "Notice of Intent for Industrial Activity" are available to representatives of proposed new development and redevelopment on the City's website.
+Applicants are made aware during pre-application meetings. - In addition to the above requirements and with the TMDL for phosphorus on Lake Sawyer, King County volunteers continue to take water quality samples at Lake Sawyer.
+The schedule for meeting goals for the TMDL called for testing that would end in 2014, but the City has continued with the testing. - The City used the 2005 SWMMWW and the Lake Sawyer TMDL in the Development Agreement for the major Master Planned Developments (MPDs) in Black Diamond for sampling to monitor for no net increase of phosphorus, as phosphorus levels are directly related to the rate aquatic plants and algae is produced.